Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Monica from Cortez, CO

 It's so easy to replace screws in those eye glasses.
 I keep a repair kit in an old Altoids tin.
 Remember you need different sizes of screws, it's not one size fits all.
-You can save old sun glasses for the screws and, if you lack a little screw driver, you can use the wing of a brass paper brad!

 This morning my glasses were so loose they were sliding down my nose.
 I keep a package of assorted rubber bands, and I selected two of the tiniest.